leerikss/barcode-decoder/README.md

 ## OSX: Bundle jar as a native app
 - Requires you to clone and install this repo from github: https://github.com/federkasten/appbundler-plugin
-- After you've installed the appbuilder-plugin, edit the pom.xml and uncomment the io.github.appbundler <plugin>.
+- After you've installed the appbuilder-plugin, edit the pom.xml and uncomment the io.github.appbundler plugin.
 Than run:
 ```
 mvn package appbundle:bundle
 ```